GSA/cdoc/_posts/2023-12-5-2023-CDOC-Survey-Blog-Post.md

 - The majority of respondents have been in the public sector for ten years or more, with small agency respondents reporting shorter tenures.
 - Educational distribution wide ranging, with education ranging from bachelor’s degrees to Ph.D.s, without professional data and analytics certifications.
 Programs such as these were likely nonexistent when respondents received their education.

-In addition, from 2022 to 2023, the survey indicated changes in the size of CDO teams as well as the role of CDO.
+In addition, from 2022 to 2023, the survey indicated changes in the size of CDO teams as well as role of CDO.
 In particular, CDOs reported:

 - Size of teams
   - ~14% overall increase in respondents having a Central Data Team as opposed to a one-person CDO Office.